Libyan Freedom and Democracy Campaign

 the Interim National Council (INC), and especially its composition, and proposed the alternative route of the Adrian Pelt commission.
 This included support for the National Transitional Council to help expedite transition to democracy, overseen by a United Nations commission.

 The organisation also supported the deployment of UN peacekeeping forces, and the establishment of a commission similar to the Truth and Reconciliation Commission in South Africa.
-The campaign worked with many think tanks such as the Club of Madrid, the Gorbachev Foundation and The Westminster Foundation for Democracy to achieve its goals.
+The campaign worked with many think tanks such as the Club of Madrid, The Gorbachev Foundation and Westminster Foundation for Democracy to achieve its goals.